michaelrafailyk/stickymate/README.md

             remove: classname classname  // class names (one or more separated by a space) to be removed },
         position: {...}.                 // optional
     "
+    data-sync-with="
+        id: value              // id of the element to synchronize animation with "
 ></div>
 ```